arx-tools/arx-level-generator/docs/examples/textures.md

 ## Custom texture

-Place a jpg/png/bmp image into the assets folder and add a material in its filename between square brackets.
+Place a `.jpg`, `.jpeg`, `.png` or `.bmp` image into the `assets` folder and add a material in its filename between square brackets.
 You can use the following materials:

 - stone
 - marble